Some people think on-page SEO is just throwing your keywords on the page.

 In short, any websites offering health, financial, or legal advice will be under greater scrutiny going forward.

 Google only wants to rank pages that have accurate information in their search engine.
-This is incredibly apparent based on how they score pages in their Search Engine Rater’s guidelines.
-With that said, make sure your page’s content is accurate (no matter what niche you’re in).
+The Search Engine Rater’s guidelines make this clear.
+With that said, make sure your page’s content is correct (no matter what niche you’re in).

 72. Does your page have the appropriate disclaimers?

-All health, financial, and legal advice should be accompanied by appropriate disclaimers.
-This not only protects your business, but it’s also a signal of trust for your page.
+Appropriate disclaimers should accompany all health, financial, and legal advice.
+These disclaimers will not only protect your business but will also act as a signal of trust for your page.

 73. Does your page list and link to all sources of information?